-Local Native-speaker Language Assistants Program 2022
+Language Assistants Program 2023

 CO.AS.IT.
 Italian Language Assistants Program (Funded)

 The Italian Language Assistants Program places approximately 25 assistants in Victorian government and non-government schools for a school year beginning Term 2.
 The Italian assistants are funded by CO.AS.IT.
-(Comitato Assistenza Italiano) and the Italian Government, with funding support from the Department.
+(Comitato Assistenza Italiano) and the Italian Government, with funding support from the department.

 CO.AS.IT. manages the Italian Language Assistants Program, including the recruitment of the assistants, school application processes, payment of the assistants' salary and professional learning support for the assistants during their placement.

 The school application and allocation process is conducted annually between October to December.

 For information about the CO.AS.IT.
 Italian Language Assistant Program, visit CO.AS.IT.
 Italian Language Assistants .